Japanese destroyer Natsugumo (1937): Operational history

 At the time of the attack on Pearl Harbor, Natsugumo, under the command of Lieutenant Commander Moritaro Tsukamoto, was assigned to Destroyer Division 9 (Desdiv 9), and a member of Destroyer Squadron 4 (Desron 4) of the IJN 2nd Fleet, escorting the Philippines invasion forces to Vigan and Lingayen.
 She then assisted in the landings of Japanese forces at Tarakan, Balikpapan, Makassar and Java in the Netherlands East Indies.
 During the Battle of the Java Sea of 27 February, she was on detached duty escorting the troop convoy and thus did not see combat.
-However, on 1 March, she damaged the submarine with depth charges.

 Natsugumo participated in the Battle of Christmas Island from 31 March–10 April, escorting the damaged cruiser to Singapore, and then returning to Yokosuka on April 12 for repairs.

 Natsugumo joined the escort for Admiral Nobutake Kondō’s Midway Invasion Force during the Battle of Midway from 4–6 June 1942.
 Afterwards, she was reassigned to the Ominato Naval District and assigned to patrols of the Kurile Islands and north Pacific to mid-July.
 However, on 19 July, she received orders to escort the cruiser from Kure to Truk.
 From Truk, she made a transport run to Kwajalein and returned to Yokosuka by 8 August.